A/Prof Christoph Federrath

 Federrath - Research Projects

-Below is a list of available research projects suitable for all levels (Undergradute/Honours/Masters/PhD/Postdoc).
+Below is a list of potential research project ideas.
+Most of them are adjustable to all levels (Undergrad/Honours/Masters/PhD/Postdoc), and most of them are collaborative projects within the group and/or involving national and/or international collaboration partners.
 If you are interested in joining our group please contact firstname.lastname@example.org.

 "Simulating the formation of massive stars via strong magnetic fields"